Toggle menu

 Guildford Museum is located within historic buildings next to Guildford Castle Grounds.
 It's free to visit.
-The museum is home to a permanent collection of objects from Guildford and the surrounding areas, dating from prehistoric times to the present day.
+The museum is home to a permanent collection of objects belonging to Guildford and the surrounding areas.
+These are dating from prehistoric times to the present day.
 The museum also runs a variety of changing exhibitions.

 History of Guildford Museum

 Guildford Museum is formed of four main buildings, with various smaller additions.
-These buildings, Castle Arch House, 48 Quarry Street, the gallery extension and the Muniment Room, date from the mid-16th century to the 1920s.
+These buildings are Castle Arch House, 48 Quarry Street, the gallery extension and the Muniment Room.
+These buildings date back from the mid-16th century to the 1920s.

 Castle Arch House is partly built using the walls from the gatehouse to the castle.
 The sheriff of Guildford Castle built the gatehouse in 1256.
 You can still see the remains of the arch that was part of the gateway.